twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TPCLTFORM** (version 3.0 until 6.0) – Displays a dialog where you can add, view or edit the PCL5 data for use with old printers.
 * **TPERFORMTRANSFORMATIONFORM** (version 5.6 & above) – Displays the Glyph Transformer.
 * **TPLATFORMMANAGERFORM** (version 2.0 until 6.0) – Displays a dialog where you can choose which platform to support in the font.
 * **TPOSTSCRIPTNAMESFORM** (version 2.0 until 6.0) – Displays a dialog where you can view or edit the PostScript glyph names in the font.
-Version 1.0 (1998-04-11) until 7.0 (2013-04-25) can only generate PostScript names for glyphs with Unicode BMP mapping.
+Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only generates these names for glyphs with Unicode BMP mapping.
 * **TPRINTABORTFORM** – Used after the font printing process is started.
 * **TPRINTFONTFORM** – Used when printing anything in the font.
 * **TPRINTGLYPHFORM** – Used when printing a glyph.